JarJak/DBALManager/README.md

 Symfony installation
 --------------------

-To use this class in Symfony 2/3, please look at [DBALManagerBundle](https://github.com/JarJak/DBALManagerBundle)
+To use this class in Symfony, please look at [DBALManagerBundle](https://github.com/JarJak/DBALManagerBundle)

 Integration with other frameworks